rakeshgangwar/fitholic/docs/main/DB.md

 **Scalability Considerations:**

-* **Horizontal Scaling:** Supabase (built on PostgreSQL) allows for horizontal scaling using read replicas and partitioning.
+* **Horizontal Scaling:** PostgreSQL allows for horizontal scaling using read replicas and partitioning.
 * **Indexing:** Create appropriate indexes on frequently queried columns (e.g., `user_id`, `workout_date`) to improve query performance.
 * **JSONB:**  Using JSONB for flexible data like `dietary_preferences` and `meals` allows for efficient storage and querying of complex data structures.
 * **Arrays:**  Using arrays for `fitness_goals`, `muscle_group`, and `equipment` allows for efficient storage and querying of multiple values.
-* **Supabase Storage:** Store images and videos in Supabase Storage, which is designed for scalability and reliability.
+* **File Storage:** Store images and videos in AWS S3 or similar cloud storage, which is designed for scalability and reliability.
-* **Background Jobs:**  Use Supabase Functions to offload long-running tasks (e.g., video processing, AI inference) to background jobs.
+* **Background Jobs:**  Use Celery with Redis to offload long-running tasks (e.g., video processing, AI inference) to background jobs.

 This schema provides a solid foundation for a scalable fitness app.
 Remember to regularly monitor database performance and optimize as needed as your user base grows.